deeplook/starters/log-processing/README.md

 Promtail is the official log collection agent for Loki that discovers and tails local log files, attaches identifying labels to the log streams, and ships them to a central Loki instance.

-We will create a tool, `mac_stats.sh`, that runs periodically in the background to take some system measurements like CPU usage... and save them to a log file `/tmp/mac_stats.log`.
+We will create a tool, `mac_stats.py`, that runs periodically in the background to take some system measurements like CPU usage... and save them to a log file `/tmp/mac_stats.log`.
 Then we write a config, `promtail-local-config.yaml`, for promtail in order to obseve this log file, collect newly added entries and pass them to loki.

 ```shell
 brew install promtail